11 Oct Yacht charter Croatia – How to

-After you think about advices above and decide what kind of sailing holidays you are looking for, than you fill online booking form, where you tell us all important things (date, sailing area, number of people, price range) we need to know to find you the best sailing boat for you.
-After that we find few options and we present it to you.
+After you think about pieces of advice above and decide what kind of sailing holidays you are looking for then you fill online booking form, where you tell us all important things (date, sailing area, number of people, price range) we need to know to find you the best sailing boat for you.
+After that, we find a few options and we present it to you.
 When you decide which sailing boat works best for you, you have to down pay 50% of the full price in order to book it and the rest you pay 1 month before holidays.
 This is a standard practice with all charter companies in Croatia.
-Once you choose your sailing boat, then we usually ask our guests few questions regarding how they usually like to spend their holidays and with this answers we can understand their needs and can help with routing.
+Once you choose your sailing boat, then we usually ask our guests a few questions regarding how they usually like to spend their holidays and with this answers, we can understand their needs and can help with routing.

-One more obligatory thing is insurance deposit, which you lose in case of any damages to the sailing boat, otherwise you get the money back.
-Lately you can also insure this deposit, meaning that you pay fixed price that is not refundable instead of insurance deposit.
+One more obligatory thing is insurance deposit, which you lose in case of any damages to the sailing boat, otherwise, you get the money back.
+Lately, you can also insure this deposit, meaning that you pay a fixed price that is not refundable instead of insurance deposit.
 Insurance deposit is usually from 1000€-3000€ depends on the size of the boat and you can pay it in cash or you leave your credit card info.
-All the extras as well as tourist tax, transit log and insurance deposit you pay directly to the base upon your check in.
+All the extras as well as tourist tax, transit log and insurance deposit you pay directly to the base upon your check-in.

 Last but definitely not least in order to charter a sailing or any kind of boat in Croatia, you need to hold valid boat leader license and VHF license.